Parish Life - Bringing Us Together

 Our online presence continues to be a powerful way for us to connect with parishioners, the community and Episcopalians near and far.
 Currently, Sunday 8:00 am services are celebrated solely in person, while the 10:00 am services are offered on Zoom and YouTube as well as in-person.
 These services are also recorded on YouTube and posted on the St. James YouTube website for later viewing, usually by 20-30 viewers a week.
 Our Saturday "reminder" emails go out to about 195 parishioners and friends and are also posted on the St. James Facebook page.
 The regular Tuesday church emails go out to those same parishioners and friends, plus our SE Region contacts, for a total of 220 weekly.
 The website is in the process of a serious update this year, and it received 364 visits a week last year, an increase of 70 over prior year.
 We continue to be well-represented on social media on Facebook and Instagram.
 Our Facebook page has 933 followers and 835 friends.
 Our Instagram page continues to grow; currently with 962 followers.

 With the 300th anniversary of St. James' founding coming in 2025, our Tercentennial Committee has been planning meaningful activities and commemorations to celebrate the history and accomplishments that are the story of our church in New London.
-The work of the committee includes generating subcommittees to spread the work among more parishioners.
-We already have earned a grant to join the Witness Stones Project, (see below) which "seeks to restore the history and honor the humanity of the enslaved individuals who helped build our communities."
+We earned a grant to join the Witness Stones Project, (see below) which "seeks to restore the history and honor the humanity of the enslaved individuals who helped build our communities."
 We had a celebratory choral Evensong service in November commemorating the 240th anniversary of the consecration of Samuel Seabury as our country's first American Episcopal Bishop in 1784.
 While serving as bishop, Seabury was also the pastor of St. James from 1785 until his death in 1796.
-Singing for the service was the St. James Choir, the Anglican Singers and additional choir members from St. John's Episcopal Church in Niantic and Calvary Church in Stonington.
-A celebratory Eucharist and dinner event will be held on June 5th.
+Singing for that service was the St. James Choir, the Anglican Singers and additional choir members from St. John's Episcopal Church in Niantic and Calvary Church in Stonington.
+A celebratory Eucharist and dinner event will be held on Saturday, June 7th.